-The easiest way of cleaning granite countertops is to simply use warm water and mild, phosphate-free, biodegradable liquid dish soap, preferably light-coloured and containing no aromatics.
+The easiest way of cleaning granite countertops is to simply use warm water and liquid dish soap.
 This is a gentle way to clean the grease and grime from your granite counters without damaging them.
-If you use plain soap and water, this can lead to soap build up and over time, will dull the glossy finish of your polished granite.

-After cleaning you should rinse the countertops thoroughly and dry with a cotton cloth.
+After cleaning you should rinse the countertops thoroughly and dry with a cotton or micro-fibre cloth.

 - Never use powdered cleansers to clean your stone as they contain pumice which is an abrasive.